ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 Before diving into the (technical) details, it is important to understand the purpose of this project and its scope.
-For this reason, we strongly suggest you to read the `dedicated Confluence page <https://confluence.skatelescope.org/pages/viewpage.action?pageId=289699655>`__
+For this reason, we strongly suggest you read the `dedicated Confluence page <https://confluence.skatelescope.org/pages/viewpage.action?pageId=289699655>`__

 IMPORTANT: What this repository is about (and what it is not)